muniheart/nf-segmented/README.md

 # Introduction

-This project provides a wrapper pipeline that can be used to run another pipeline of interest, refered hereafter as the nested pipeline.
+This project provides a wrapper pipeline that can be used to run another pipeline of interest, referred to hereafter as the nested pipeline.
 The nested pipeline is run in a recursive manner using the process.scan method applied to a channel of pipeline parameter files.
 On an initial run of the nested pipeline, the workdir is set to `work_1`.
 Upon termination, a squash-fs image, `work_1.sqfs`,